cristego/cristego.github.io/about.md

 # Hi.
 I am Christian

 Born in the 80s, fascinated by technology and science.
-Helping companies to reimagine the way of working using technology and data right.
+Helping companies to reimagine the way of working using technology, data and ai.
 More about this on [Linkedin](https://ch.linkedin.com/in/christianpopa){:target="\_blank"}.

 Outside the corporate world I am..